-• Cattle, sheep, goats, swine, llamas, alpacas, deer, and misc. ruminants require a valid CVI to enter the fairgrounds.

-• The CVI must be issued by a Category 2 accredited veterinarian.
-Wet ink signatures for paper CVIs or e-signature for eCVIs are acceptable.

-• All animals must be officially identified.
-ALL MANMADE ID MUST BE RECORDED.
-Refer to Animal Identification section below for more information.

-• Only one species is allowed per certificate.

-• The type and duration of certificate required depends on the origin of the livestock.
+- Cattle, sheep, goats, swine, llamas, alpacas, deer, and misc. ruminants require a valid CVI to enter the fairgrounds. - The CVI must be issued by a Category 2 accredited veterinarian.
+Wet ink signatures for paper CVIs or e-signature for eCVIs are acceptable. - A physical CVI must be available to inspection staff for date and approval at time of inspection.
+This may be a printout of an eCVI or owner's copy of a paper CVI. - All animals must be officially identified.
+ALL MANMADE ID MUST BE RECORDED.Refer to Animal Identification section below for more information. - Only one species is allowed per certificate. - The type and duration of certificate required depends on the origin of the livestock.